top of page

 • ATMs in convenience stores like 7-Eleven and Lawson are tourist-friendly, but not all machines accept foreign cards.

-Where You’ll maybe Struggle Without Cash
+Where You’ll Maybe Struggle Without Cash

 • Street food stalls in Asakusa.